raoulbhatia/puppet-backuppc/README.md

   hosts_file_more_users => 'john',
 }
 ```
-You'll need to specify the hostname of the node on which you installed backuppc server.
+You'll need to specify the hostname of the node on which you installed backuppc
+server.
 This value should be the same as the facter value for fqdn.
-By default the
+By default
-xfer_method is rsync and you can specify the paths to backup with the parameter rsync_share_name.
-With rsync and tar methods the module will create on the client
+the `xfer_method` is `rsync` and you can specify the paths to backup with the
+parameter `rsync_share_name`.
+With `rsync` and `tar` methods the module will
-an system account and allow the server access to it (see the description section in this readme).
+create on the client an system account and allow the server access to it (see
+the description section in this readme).

-### Backuping up the backuppc server itself
+### Backing up the backuppc server itself

 ```puppet
 class { 'backuppc::client':